 12 person expedition to Rindersbukta area working on Paulabre, surging Bakaninbre, Skoobre and a recently exposed esker, together with observing and assessing the effects of ground pollution on vascular plants pecies relative to remains of coal tailings in and around the mining settlement of Sveagruva

 2 person reconnaissance to Sveagruva, Paulabre and around Rindersbukta generally, choosing suitable sites and assessing areas suitable for research work.
-This included a vist to Sveagruva and to several mountain tops in search of stable bedrock, not an easy task amongst the Tertiary sandstone deposits of the Carolinefjellet.
+This included a visit to Sveagruva and to several mountain tops in search of stable bedrock, not an easy task amongst the Tertiary sandstone deposits of the Carolinefjellet.